enkhbatMunkhbold/python-p4-movie-project/README.md

 A login form will appear in a window.
 The user must enter their **Username** and **Password**, then click the **Login** button at the bottom of the form.
 If the login is successful, the user will be redirected to their **Profile** page.
-If the login fails, an error message will be displayed.
+If the login fails, an error message "Username or password is incorrect" will be displayed.

 ## Profile